2342

 Sales Growth

-As you can see below, RingCentral's revenue growth has been mediocre over the last two years, growing from $448.5 million in Q4 FY2021 to $571.3 million this quarter.
+As you can see below, RingCentral's revenue growth has been strong over the last three years, growing from $352.4 million in Q1 2021 to $584.2 million this quarter.

 RingCentral Total Revenue

-Next quarter's guidance suggests that RingCentral is expecting revenue to grow 8.2% year on year to $577.5 million, slowing down from the 14.1% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $2.38 billion at the midpoint, growing 8.2% year on year compared to the 10.8% increase in FY2023.
+Next quarter's guidance suggests that RingCentral is expecting revenue to grow 8.7% year on year to $586 million, slowing down from the 10.8% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 8% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-RingCentral's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70.2% in Q4.
+RingCentral's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70.8% in Q1.

 RingCentral Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.70 left to spend on developing new products, sales and marketing, and general administrative overhead.
-RingCentral's gross margin is lower than that of a typical SaaS businesses.
+That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite improving significantly since the last quarter, RingCentral's gross margin is still lower than that of a typical SaaS businesses.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Is Now The Time?